polinavino/math/bayesian/ConstructiveProb/README.md

    Those steps *are* excluded middle in disguise — indeed R3 holds for all valuations **iff** excluded middle does (`hasClassicalNegation_of_em` and its converse, §6).
 A constructive uniqueness theorem therefore cannot re-run the classical argument; it needs a genuinely new one.
-That is why `constructive_cox` is still open.
+That is why `constructive_cox`, in its corrected form, must **posit** modularity rather than derive it (§6.4): the classical route to the sum rule is gone, and `modularity_irreducible` confirms modularity cannot be recovered from the disjunction data.
+The honest replacement is to *characterize* modularity as the mixing-closure of point additivity (`eq_mix_deltaPoint`, §6), not to re-run Cox's uniqueness proof.

 The through-line: **classical probability bundles together several things that are only separately true.** Intuitionistic probability is what you get when you unbundle them, and the